Problems with Two Layers of Shingles: Can it be Fixed?

 The lifespan of the Second Layer of Shingles

 In general and in theory, you can have around 20 years to 25 years of roof lifespan for the second layer.
 This is quite a long time.
-However, let’s not forget about the fact that it’s built on top of the existing roof.
-If the first roof is in bad shape, then you can’t really expect the second layer to hold up for those many years.
+However, let’s not forget that it’s built on top of the existing roof.
+If the first roof is in bad shape, you can’t expect the second layer to hold up for those many years.

 Conclusive Thoughts

-If you are thinking about having two layers of shingles, the short-term effects may seem simple.
+The short-term effects may seem simple if you are thinking about having two layers of shingles.
 The procedure may seem inexpensive.
-But let’s not forget about the long-term effects and how it can put harm your loved ones.
-Never underestimate the possible problems with two layers of shingles and try your best to avoid them.
+But let’s not forget about the long-term effects and how it can harm your loved ones.
+Never underestimate the possible problems with two shingles layers and try your best to avoid them.

 Gravatar Image